jichang/unionpdf/packages/react/README.md

 4. PdfAttachments for accessing attachments
 5. PdfMetadata for rendering file metadata
 6. PdfSearchPanel for searing text in pdf file
+7. PdfSignatures for retrieving signatures in pdf file

 To build a pdf plugin, you just need to use hooks usePdfDocument and usePdfEngine to provide functionalities.
 Do note that you should avoid coupling between plugins.